openaustralia/planningalerts/README.md

 If there isn’t any data for councillors at this authority, or the data is incomplete, follow the [“Updates” instructions at github.com/openaustralia/australian_local_councillors_popolo](https://github.com/openaustralia/australian_local_councillors_popolo#updates).

+#### Accepting councillor replies

+Not only can people write to their councillors using PlanningAlerts, but councillors can also reply!

+When someone writes to their local councillor, the councillor receives an email with the message.
+To reply, they simply reply to the email.
+The reply is then posted below the original comment on PlanningAlerts, and the commenter is notified.
+Replies are featured in alert emails like normal comments.

+You can choose between two different methods for loading replies into PlanningAlerts:
+The _Wizard of Oz_ method, which requires administrators to watch an email inbox and manually enter replies;
+or, by integrating with _WriteIt_, which will accept replies and have them automatically posted on PlanningAlerts.

 ## Deployment